hubleto/developer/book/content/pages/loader.md

 ## Routing

 The Loader class will allow you to set URLs to your Controllers and Views through you desired routes.
-The `getRoutes()` method will merge other URLs from all Loader classes within Ceremony CRM.
-For safe and correct routing please check out other Loader classes within Ceremony CRM and their routes.
+The `getRoutes()` method will merge other URLs from all Loader classes within Hubleto.
+For safe and correct routing please check out other Loader classes within Hubleto and their routes.

 Creating routes follows this pattern:
 `'/report' => 'Report'`